bryanwweber/bryanwweber.github.io/content/pages/resume.md

 ---

-Author & Technical Reviewer, [RealPython](https://realpython.com/team/bweber), Januar 2019 -- January 2021
+Author & Technical Reviewer, [RealPython](https://realpython.com/team/bweber), January 2019 -- January 2021

 - Written six in-depth articles covering topics in the Python ecosystem, including [Python `main` functions][main function], [using `datetime` and `dateutil`][datetime], and [the `enumerate` function][enumerate]
 - Articles are read by 30,000+ unique readers per week and were featured on the [Python Bytes][python bytes] and [RealPython][real python podcast] podcasts